lydiaPenglish/lydiaPenglish.github.io/content/project/STRIPSveg/index.md

 _(please note: these results are not published yet and are not intended to be cited)_

 1) Diversity was largely related to the richness of the seed mix.
 When sites seeded more species, they had more prairie species.
 This isn't a surprising result, one might both hypothesize and hope that seeding more species would result in more species being found, but it's a reassuring pattern nonetheless.
-We also found larger sites to be more diverse, which is a pattern in line with a longstanding pattern in ecology: the species-area relationship.
+We also found larger sites to be more diverse, which is in line with a longstanding pattern in ecology: the species-area relationship.

 2) Very few of our covariates (seed mix richness, site age, size, perimeter:area ratio, and season planted) explained variation in the abundance of different functional groups.
 Contrary to our expectations, seeding a more diverse mix was not associated with more consistent cover of prairie species.
 Age was a negative predictor for annual weeds.
 We expect annual species to be out-competed in a largely perennial community over time, so this finding agreed with our expectations.
 But we also found age to be a negative predictor of legumes (nitrogen fixing forbs).
 I don't know why yet...